 Leadership

-Colin Smith, Director, Strategy & Impact
+Colin Smith, Director, Strategy and Impact

 Colin Smith serves as the Director of Strategy & Impact for Bon Secours Community Works.
 In his role, Smith is responsible for organizational strategy, business development, communications, external affairs, and community impact measurement.
 Colin leads efforts to increase the organization’s impact through the implementation of key operational tactics that are linked to the organization’s strategic plan.